 Association in the kitchen poultry, lentils, rice, beans, vegetables and broth.

-Composition: coriander, turmeric, fennel, salt, cumin, fenugreek, chilli, gluten, mustard.
+Composition: coriander, turmeric, fennel, salt, cumin, fenugreek, chilli pepper, gluten, mustard.

 Warning: Last items in stock!